Skip to main content Skip to main navigation Skip to search

 Challenges to managing a national fruit fly system include changing fruit fly distribution patterns, loss of access to agrichemicals for in-field and post-harvest use, increased demands from trading partners for evidence to support area freedom claims, and fruit fly outbreaks in pest free areas.

-The Australian Government through the Department of Agriculture, Water and the Environment is committed to maintaining and strengthening Australia's fruit fly management system and is funding activities under the Smart Fruit Fly Management measure to support this.
+The Australian Government through the department is committed to maintaining and strengthening Australia's fruit fly management system and is funding activities under the Smart Fruit Fly Management measure to support this.

 Outcomes from research analyses and economic reports inform a broader suite of decisions about the future of national fruit fly management.